yama97/miniDET/README.md

 Deterministic Networking (DetNet) Packet Replication, Elimination, and Ordering Functions (PREOF) for commodity IP networks.

-This repository contains the source code and containerlab-based experimental environment used in the following paper:
+This repository accompanies the paper:

 > **miniDET: A Lightweight Experimental Implementation of a DetNet PREOF Subset for Commodity IP Networks**

 miniDET is intended for education, experimentation, and reproducible research.
 Rather than implementing the complete DetNet architecture, it provides a minimal PREOF subset that focuses on packet replication and duplicate elimination.

 ---